dburgoyne/RpanCommentStreamer/README.md

 # RpanCommentStreamer
 A Discord bot that can echo comments made on Reddit Public Access Network (RPAN) streams in near-real-time.
+Possible uses include broadcasting announcements or keeping track of your friends' comments in noisy streams.

 ## Requirements
 ```